 As I am sitting there, I am thinking why is the student so upset?
 I haven’t even spoken yet.
 Once the student finished explaining I asked so, “What can I do for you?”
 The student was so anxious she couldn’t bring herself to actually ask for permission to complete the work she had missed.
 So, I had to nudge her along.
 Finally, I decided to put her out of her misery and give her permission to submit the late homework.
 Now, this is not an undergrad that just forgot or procrastinated to do her work.
 This is a graduate student in the MBA program.
 The majority of these students are working professionals, type A with extremely driven and determined personalities.

-While we are talking the stunned student kept thanking me for understanding and being flexible because her other professor had said no even though the student had a good reason for being late.
-I cannot of course the particulars of the student’s reasons because of FERPA laws and protecting my student’s privacy nor are they important.
+While I was talking the grad student, stunned by the fact that I gave her a chance, kept thanking me for understanding and being flexible because her other professor had said no even though the student had a good reason for being late.
+I cannot of course talk about the particulars of the student’s reasons because of FERPA laws and protecting my student’s privacy nor are they important.

 Once the zoom call was over, I couldn’t stop thinking about her.
 Not because this is my first time talking to a student who is asking for an extension for a homework assignment.
 After 16 years of teaching at UMB, I have had numerous encounters with students, especially because I teach the dreaded business communications courses that all undergrads need to take in the College of Management in order to graduate.